sedatbsp/auction-shortened-url/README.md

     "url":"https://stackoverflow.com/jobs"
 }
 ````
-- For example, **localhost:8080/0e502f9b** created.
-This URL will redirect to the original link. (expiration date 6 months)
+- For example, **localhost:8080/0e502f9b** created. <br>This URL will redirect to the original link. (expiration date 6 months)
 <br>

-- *Default expiration date can be set from the related method.*
+- Default expiration date can be set from the related method.

 **expiration date** --- *optional*
 ````